 Inclusive teaching involves recognising and minimising barriers that hinder students’ learning and participation, while acknowledging that students learn in different ways.
 You can find out more on the Flexible and Inclusive Teaching page of the Centre for Teaching and Learning website.

-Take a look at our progress tracker below to see what we've already delivered and what's in the pipeline.
+Take a look at our project roadmap below to see what we've already delivered and what's in the pipeline.
 We expect to be able to deliver all of the tasks with a 'Must' prioritisation.

-The project benefits are expected to be cumulative as tools are rolled out, staff adopt new ways of working and change is embedded.
-The following are expected over the lifetime of the project and beyond:
+The following project benefits are expected over the lifetime of the project and beyond: